 The Ocean will come with AWD or FWD powertrain options.
 The dual-motors on the top variants produce 550 hp and can rocket the SUV to 60 mph in just 3.6 seconds.
 The estimated EPA range is over 350 miles.
 The entry-level Sport variant comes with an FWD drivetrain with a single electric motor that produces 275 hp and can rush to 60 mph in 6.9 seconds.
 Its estimated EPA range is 250 miles for the basic version.

-Release date: Production begins on November 17, 2022, and deliveries will start soon after that in the U.S. market.
+Release date: Production commenced on November 17, 2022, and deliveries in the U.S. will start in February 2023.

 Price: $37,499 to $68,999